What Is Litha? Meaning, History, and Summer Solstice Traditions for 2026

 Celebrate the Summer Solstice with my Summer Energy Guided Meditation.
 This meditation helps you connect with the sun’s powerful energy and align with its natural rhythms.

-Perfect for both beginners and experienced practitioners, this session will enhance your Litha celebrations and fill you with the sun’s radiant warmth.
-Get ready to relax, recharge, and bask in the glow of the solstice with this transformative meditation!
+Perfect for both beginners and experienced practitioners, this session will fill you with the sun’s radiant and warm energy.
+Relax, recharge, and bask in the glow of the solstice with this transformative meditation!

 Summer Energy Meditation Guided [NO MIDROLL ADS]